itxchy/blog.matttrifilo.com/_unpublished/vote-post.md

 }
 ```

-Now that render function is much easier to grok.
+Now that render function is much cleaner.
 I included the rest of the code here to illustrate how SearchBar's methods and state can be passed down as props.

 ##### Data Flow

-As events happen in SearchForm, SearchForm itself doesn't alter data or handle events.
+As events get triggered in the `SearchForm` component, SearchForm itself doesn't alter data or handle events.
 SearchForm simply passes events up to SearchBar, either an input value change, or a submit event.
 If SearchBar gets an input change event from `this.handleSearchInputChange`, called from SearchForm, SearchBar updates its state, and passes that new state down to SearchForm's `searchText` prop as the new data.
 SearchForm can than update the form with the new data it receives.
-When SearchForm's form is submitted, it can call `this.handleSubmit`, which it received as a `handleSubmit` prop from SearchBar, and SearchBar will handle it by passing the form data up to App using App's `handleSearchSubmit` method, which App passed down to SearchBar as a prop called `onSearchSubmit`.
-SearchBar doesn't care about how to handle search submits.
+When SearchForm's form is submitted, it can call SearchBar's `this.handleSubmit` method, which SearchForm received as a `handleSubmit` prop from SearchBar.
+SearchBar will handle the submit by passing the form data up to App using App's `handleSearchSubmit` method, which App passed down to SearchBar as a prop called `onSearchSubmit`.
+SearchBar doesn't care about the details of how to searches are actually submitted.
+That's `App`'s responsibility.

 The important takeaway is that data always moves in one direction.
 This is the essence of one-way data-binding.
-If anything breaks, its easy to trace where  something went wrong because data is moving only in a single direction when an event happens.
-Typing something into the form doesn't update the DOM form directly like you'd expect nativly.
-Instead, your keystroke is sending an event, which eventually culminates with React updating the form's text from its own state.
+If anything breaks, its easy to trace where  something went wrong because data only moves in a single direction when an event happens.
+Typing something into the form doesn't update the DOM form directly like you'd expect natively.
+Instead, your keystroke is triggering a change event, which eventually culminates with React rendering the form's text from its own state.
 This happens so fast, it feels native.
-This is called a [controlled component](https://facebook.github.io/react/docs/forms.html).
-React is handling the form state, instead of allowing the DOM to handle form state.
-Debugging errors in this sort of flow is a lot easier than in other paradigms where data can be passed in both directions.
-Two-way data binding makes it hard to determine the source of bugs in a lot of cases if you don't know where the data is coming from when a bug occurs.
-Thankfully, Angular has moved passed that, and a number of other frameworks have embraced one-way data-binding.
+This behavior happens in what's called a [controlled component](https://facebook.github.io/react/docs/forms.html).
+React is handling the form state, instead of allowing the native DOM to handle form state in the browser.
+The process of debugging errors in this sort of flow is a lot easier than in other paradigms where data can be passed in both directions.
+Two-way data binding makes it hard to determine the source of bugs if you don't know where the data is coming from when a bug occurs.
+In large, complex apps, this can be a nightmare.
+Thankfully, Angular has moved passed that in later versions, and many other frameworks have embraced one-way data-binding.

 [React Dev Tools](https://facebook.github.io/react/blog/2015/09/02/new-react-developer-tools.html) even allow you to watch state updates in real time!

 ##### Escalating to Redux

-Now, what if I decided to add a dropdown of look-ahead search results SearchForm?
+Now, what if I decided to add a dropdown component of look-ahead search results SearchForm?

-It would make sense to include the dropdown's UI as a separate component, but what if it needs to call [`loadWikiData`](https://github.com/itxchy/FCC-spiffy-wikipedia/blob/master/src/components/App.js#L28) from `App.js`  every 400ms to load results?
+It would make sense to include the dropdown's UI as a separate component, but what if it needs to call [`loadWikiData`](https://github.com/itxchy/FCC-spiffy-wikipedia/blob/master/src/components/App.js#L28) from `App.js`  every 400 ms to load results?

 Let's reference the updated component tree:
 ```